suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ### Inputs

-Aside from the netCDF files on the THREDDS server, the tool needs two inputs.
+Aside from the netCDF files on the THREDDS server, the tool needs two inputs: JSON and indicator files.

 #### JSON run-control file structure and examples

-In order to systematically test the tool and to provide the user with a range of examples, different `JSON` files are provided.
+In order to systematically test the tool and to provide the user with a range of examples, different `JSON` files are provided (`*.json`).
 The JSON runcontrol files specify wich netCDF files shall be used (hindcast or forecast, which diagnostic) and for which locations timeseries are to be exracted at which depth.
 One JSON file may have multiple records.
 The structure of the JSON file should be as follows:

 ```
 {